RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 - Advisor: Ole Paulsen, MD, PhD

-- Patched hippocampal neurons of different cell types and developmental stages from both hemisphere with whole-cell patch clamping on cell culture,
+- Studied the electrophisiology of hippocampal neurons of different cell types and developmental stages from both hemisphere with whole-cell patch clamping.

 - Developed an algorithm in MATLAB to analyze neural electrophysiological properties from collected electrophysiological data.